Law 773 - Immigrants' Rights Policy Clinic

 J.D.
 St. Mary’s University School of Law, 1997

-Immigration Law (Law 331) (offered in the fall) or its equivalent is a prerequisite.
+Students who will have taken Immigration Law (Law 331) or its equivalent will receive some preference in enrollment, but Immigration Law is not a prerequisite.

 This Clinic is designed to help you gain the following knowledge and skills: Substantive knowledge: You can expect to acquire a strong knowledge of the core areas of immigrants’ rights doctrine, including constitutional law (principally equal protection and preemption), as well as key statutory doctrinal areas, esp. educational and occupational access, health care and other public benefits, and local enforcement of federal immigration law.
 You can expect to apply and deepen your knowledge of immigration law (from the prerequisite Immigration Law course) in assessing practical policy options in the areas of immigrants’ rights addressed in this Clinic.
 You can expect to combine your knowledge of immigrants’ rights and immigration law in ways that will allow you to work in areas of immigrants’ rights and immigration law beyond those covered specifically in either course.
 Practical lawyering skills: You can expect hands-on training in various types of legal writing, including the drafting of legislative texts, legal memoranda, client letters, and press releases and other communications materials, and possibly briefs and other litigation documents.
 You can expect to acquire skills in client interviewing and counseling, in negotiating with allies and adversaries, and in developing strategies for working toward law reform.
 The approach to skills development will depend on the substantive topics for each week and their relationship to Clinic projects.
 These approaches will include in-class discussion of peer editing and instructor editing, as well as mock negotiations and similar role-playing exercises, depending on Clinic projects.